All Glory to the Only Good God

 2nd edition

-Now a two-volume set.
-A clear, systematic study and exposition of Reformed theology written by one who held the Chair of Dogmatics for some forty years at the Protestant Reformed seminary.
-Divided into the six generally accepted branches of theology (theology, anthropology, Christology, soteriology, ecclesiology, and eschatolog), this scholarly work is logical, scripturally sound, and faithful to the Reformed creeds and traditions.
+This is the second in a two-volume series titled Reformed Dogmatics by Herman Hoeksema.
+A clear, systematic study and exposition of Reformed theology written by a man who held the Chair of Dogmatics for some forty years at the Protestant Reformed seminary, the book is divided into the six generally-accepted branches of theology (theology, anthropology, Christology, soteriology, ecclesiology, and eschatology).
+This scholarly work is logical, Scripturally sound, and faithful to the Reformed creeds and traditions.

 $86.85